LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 #.
 Write a ``transform`` function that takes the ``oldPointStructure`` object
    as a parameter. ``transform(oldPointStructure)`` will return an object with *lowercase* letters as keys.
-The value for each key will be points assigned to that letter.
+The value for each key will be the points assigned to that letter.
 #.
 Initialize ``newPointStructure`` by setting it equal to
    ``transform(oldPointStructure)``.
 #.
 Hints: